BarriosXJavier/notif-archive/README.md

 - at least one supported screenshot tool installed,
 - the target apps configured in `notif-archiver.conf` and sending standard desktop notifications.

+- **Note that the target apps must have the message preview enabled**

 Supported screenshot tools:

 - Wayland: `grim` or `gnome-screenshot`